Careers360 Logo

 Answer- (a)

 Solution: The open circulatory systems pump blood into a cavity called hemocoel with the blood diffusing back to the circulatory system between cells.
-This system lacks a true heart or capillarie E.g., Molluscs and Arthropods.
+This system lacks a true heart or capillaries, E.g., Molluscs and Arthropods.

-Annelida and Coelenterata have closed circulatory system.
+Annelida and Coelenterata have closed circulatory systems.

 The correct answer is a)- (i) and (ii)